mattbagwell/little-race-timer/README.md

 Demo it at http://timer.megadebacleopolis.com/

+### Instructions
+- Swipe left from the right edge of the screen to change pages (on non-touch devices too)
+- Register your racers
+- Start the timer.
+Enter each bib number as the runner crosses the finish line.
+Results will generate automatically.

 ### Installation:
 - download/clone this repo!
 - download dependencies using

         bower install

-### Instructions
-- Swipe left from the right edge of the screen to change pages
-- Register your racers
-- Start the timer.
-Enter each bib number as the runner crosses the line.
-Results will generate automatically.

 ### Coming Soon:
 - Exporting results